ThoreAugust/ProjektC_WS19-20/README.md

 ## ProjektC_WS19-20

-Projekt Repository von Thore August, Nikita Frabrizius und Christopher Giese
+Projekt Repository von Thore August, Nikita Fabrizius und Christopher Giese

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.